Making Exercise Healthy Medicine

 Trainers and exercise magazines often teach exercises done with the hip tilted out in back and the lower back over-arched.
 They may explain it as proper form or even a way to "support the back," however, it is a large contributor to lower back pain.
 Even though many fitness instructors use the phrase "neutral spine" they show too much arch in the low back.
 Look at most fitness magazines and you will see this bad posture.
 Many aerobics instructors, personal trainers and yoga instructors are my patients because their back hurts.

-The "experts" say to strengthen your abs with crunches so the strong muscles will support you.
 Strengthening is not what will fix the bad posture called hyperlordosis that causes the pain.
 Plenty of people with strong muscles stand terribly and exercise with their lower spine overly-arched.
 It's like having brains and not using them.
 Crunches do not work your abs the way you need for real life.
 They do not train you how to use your abs to hold your lower back in healthy neutral position when you stand up again, and they practice poor, rounded posture, even when done properly.
 It is the same hunched over posture that you do over your computer and steering wheel all day that made your back ache in the first place.

 Over years of research in this area in the lab doing studies with thousands of patients and students, I have identified several ways people increase the inward curve of the lumbar spine.
 In short, they either allow the pelvis to tilt forward instead of keeping it vertical, and/ or they allow the upper body to lean backward instead of holding themselves upright and vertical.